whamcloud/Online-Help/docs/Upgrade_Guide/Upgrade_EE-3.1-el7_to_LU-LTS-el7.md

 ### Create Local Repositories for the Lustre Packages

-The Manager for Lustre distribution does not include Lustre software packages.
+The Intel® Manager for Lustre distribution does not include Lustre software packages.
 These need to be acquired separately from the Lustre project's download server.
 The following instructions will establish the manager node as a YUM repository host for the Lustre packages.
-The Manager for Lustre server is automatically configured as a web server, so it is a convenient location for the repository mirrors.
+The Intel® Manager for Lustre server is automatically configured as a web server, so it is a convenient location for the repository mirrors.

 1. Create a temporary YUM repository definition.
 This will be used to assist with the initial acquisition of Lustre and related packages.